smariussorin/EventSourcedMicroservices/README.md

 ## Introduction

-This is a sample implementation of CQRS / Eventsourcing Infrastructure in node.js using:
+This is a sample implementation of Microservices CQRS / Eventsourcing Infrastructure in node.js using:

 ### get it up and running